prog4biol/pfb2019/README.md

 | s.split('delim')             | splits the string on the given exact delimiter.
 Returns a list of substrings.
 If no argument is supplied, the string will be split on whitespace. |
 | s.join(list)                 | opposite of split().
 The elements of a list will be concatenated together using the string stored in 's' as a delimiter. |

-<p>&nbsp;</p>

-__String Formatting__
+### String Formatting

-Strings can be formated using the
+Strings can be formated using the  `format()` function.
-`format()`
-function.
 Pretty intuitive!
 For example, if you want to include literal stings and variables in your print statement and do not want to concatenate or use multiple arguments in the print() function you can use string formatting.

 ```python
 >>> string = "This sequence: {} is {} nucleotides long and is found in {}."